Skip to main content

 Pruning

-Remove the flowering stem at the base after bloom once it yellows in July–August.
-Do not remove the basal leaf rosette — it overwinters and is essential for the next year's flowering.
-Remove any botrytis-damaged leaves promptly to reduce spore spread.
-No other pruning is required.
+The flowering stem is removed at the base after bloom completes once it yellows in July and August.
+The basal leaf rosette is left in place because it overwinters through the cold season and supplies the energy reserve that supports the next year's flowering.
+Botrytis-damaged leaves are removed promptly to reduce spore spread to neighboring plants.
+No other pruning is needed.

 Pruning Schedule